luongnguyen1805/dev-utils/README.md

 # MapHelper

-Tired of working with Array and Dictionary with nested index/key...

-Let's seeking convenient ways with subscript syntax.
+Simplify working with nested Arrays and Dictionaries using clean, intuitive subscript syntax.
+Say goodbye to complex indexing and key lookups!

 ```swift